Nivedita967/Data-Structure-and-Algorithms/.github/issue_template.md

 #### Additional context (OPTIONAL)
 Add any other context or screenshots about the feature request here.

-#### Test plan (OPTIONAL)
-A good test plan should give instructions that someone else can easily follow.
-How someone can test your code?

 #### Checklist
 <!--
 Example how to mark a checkbox :-
 - [x] My code follows the code style of this project.
 -->
 - [ ] My code follows the code style of this project.
-- [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
-- [ ] I have added tests to cover my changes.
 - [ ] All new and existing tests passed.
-- [ ] The title of my pull request is a short description of the requested changes.
 - [ ] Open Source Program names(OPTIONAL: If you participated in any open-source program then please mention the program name here)